Flimster/Python_Group_Project/README.md

 `export FLASK_APP=thinkback.py`</br>
 `flask run`</br>

-This will launch the server and host the website on your computer.
+This will launch the server and host the website on your computer.</br>

+We also have a database with some example data to work with.
+To initialize the database run the following command in the terminal: </br>

+`flask initdb` </br>

+You should receive this message in the terminal: </br>

+`Initializes the database.` </br>
+`Initialized the database.` </br>
+`Closes the database again at the end of the request` </br>

 ### Deployment